Discrimination Under Oregon Law

 How Does Employment Discrimination Occur?

-Employment discrimination occurs if an employer treats you wrongly because of your membership in a legally protected category.
-Employers may not base their evaluations of you on certain traits including religion, race, age, gender, national origin, and familial status.
-The plaintiff must prove that their employer intended to treat them unfairly because of their protected status in order to prevail on a discrimination claim in Salem, Oregon.
+Employment discrimination occurs when an employer treats you wrongly because of your membership in a legally protected class.
+Employers can not base their evaluations of you on certain traits including religion, race, age, gender, national origin, and familial status.
+The plaintiff must prove that their employer intended to treat them unfairly because of their protected status in order to succeed on a discrimination claim in Salem, Oregon.

 How can Employment Discrimination be Proven in Oregon?

-Employment discrimination claims have complicated filing procedures, because they involve pursuing the claim with specific agencies.
-Lawyers in the city of Salem, Oregon may direct you in filing your claim on time, and while your case is pending, they can help you pursue additional remedies that might be available for you.
+Employment discrimination claims have complicated filing procedures, because they involve pursuing the claim with particular agencies.
+Lawyers in the city of Salem, Oregon may direct you in filing your claim on time, and while your case is pending, they can help you pursue further remedies that might be available for you.

 Life in Salem